spicywebau/craft-neo/docs/console-commands.md

 - `--set-handle`: A new handle to set for the block type.
 - `--set-description`: A new description to set for the block type.
 - `--unset-description`: Whether to remove the block type's description.
+- `--set-enabled`: Whether to set the block type as being allowed to be used.
+- `--unset-enabled`: Whether to set the block type as not being allowed to be used.
 - `--set-min-blocks`: A new min blocks value to set for the block type.
 Set this to 0 to remove the limit.
 - `--set-max-blocks`: A new max blocks value to set for the block type.
 Set this to 0 to remove the limit.
 - `--set-min-sibling-blocks`: A new min sibling blocks value to set for the block type.
 Set this to 0 to remove the limit.